IRC calls for immediate international pressure to prevent humanitarian tragedy in Rafah

 Support for displaced families

 We have partnered with Palestinian NGO, Juzoor for Health and Social Development, to address the health and mental health needs of those displaced and to provide access to basic services for children and families.
-Together, we are providing critical services, including health services, psychosocial support and cash assistance, in more than 20 shelters throughout Gaza.
-We expect to reach more than 30,000 Palestinians through our partnership with Juzoor in the coming months.
+Together, our three mobile health teams have provided more than 10,000 patient consultations in northern Gaza.
+The teams have been providing health services in three shelter clusters in northern Gaza since February.
+In the first week of March alone, these clinics served almost 7,000 patients and we expect to reach more than 30,000 in the following months.

 Helped families with basic needs

-The International Rescue Committee (IRC) and Welfare Association (Taawon) partnered to combat the severe hunger affecting displaced families in Rafah, southern Gaza, where over one million people have been displaced and have sought refuge in what is considered Gaza’s last haven.
-The project worked to alleviate hunger and prevent starvation; improve the nutritional intake of the affected families by providing vital nutrients, vitamins, and minerals, with a special focus on supporting vulnerable populations such as children and the elderly; and enable these families to redirect their limited financial resources toward other essential needs, including health care or non-food items, thereby mitigating the economic impact on internally displaced persons.
+The IRC and Welfare Association (Taawon) partnered to combat the severe hunger affecting displaced families in Rafah, southern Gaza, where over one million people have been displaced and have sought refuge in what is considered Gaza’s last haven.
 Together, we delivered fresh food parcels to approximately 3,500 families between January and February 2024.

 What needs to happen now?